Today was Girl Marvelous’ fourth-grade play. And I missed it because I was at work. I was so heartbroken, I cried.

 Have a support system.

 I cannot stress this enough.
 Having a partner that helps you out is the key to sanity.
 There’s no way you can do it all – cooking, cleaning, laundry, errands – by yourself.
 If you’re a single mom, I know that’s tough.
 I was a single mom for seven years and it was absolutely exhausting.
 But you still need a support system.
+And, lucky for me, Mr. Marvelous is an amazing support system.

 Is gramma nearby?
 Other family?
 Friends?
 Other single parents?